Creating Rules (V2)

 To reference the sequence number in the rule action configuration, select One instance for the repeating object and enter the sequence number.

 For repeating Event Groups, Forms, or Item Groups, as well as linked Forms, you can use an aggregate identifier to point to a value across all instances.
 For example, you could use an aggregate identifier to look up the Lesion Size item on all instances of the repeating Measurements form.
+Note that wildcard identifiers can’t use an aggregate identifier.

 Aggregate identifiers use square brackets around an asterisk (